uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 * Double-check that it is clear what is your work and what is LLM output in your assignment before submitting.

 Submit a PDF to Canvas with your name both printed and your signature for question 1C.
-If your name or your signature are missing, you will recieve a zero on this assignment.
+If your name or your signature are missing, you will receive a zero on this assignment.
+Do not use the Canvas drawing tool, it does not actually change the PDF, so it's not acceptable, and whoever is marking won't see it.

 # Marking